jruby/jruby-rack/README.md

       </param-value>
     </context-param>

-# Features
+Be sure to escape angle-brackets for XML !

 ## Servlet Filter

-JRuby-Rack's main mode of operation is as a servlet filter.
+JRuby-Rack's main mode of operation is as a filter.
 This allows requests for static content to pass through and be served by the application server.
-Dynamic requests only happen for URLs that don't have a corresponding file, much like many Ruby applications expect.
+Dynamic requests only happen for URLs that don't have a corresponding file, much like many Ruby/Rack applications expect.
+The (default) filter we recommend using is `org.jruby.rack.RackFilter`, the filter supports the following (optional) init-params:

+- **responseNotHandledStatuses** which statuses (when a filter chain returns) should be considered that the response has not been handled (default value:
+  "403,404,405") and should be dispatched as a Rack application
+- **resetUnhandledResponse** whether an unhandled response from the filter chain gets reset (accepts  values "true", "false" and "buffer" to reset the buffer only), by default "true"
+- **addsHtmlToPathInfo** controls whether the .html suffix is added to the URI when checking if the request is for a static page
+- **verifiesHtmlResource** used with the previous parameter to makee sure the requested static resource exist before adding the .html request URI suffix

-The application can also be configured to dispatch through a servlet instead of a filter if it suits your environment better.
+The application can also be configured to dispatch through a servlet instead of a filter, the servlet class name is `org.jruby.rack.RackServlet`.

-## Servlet environment integration
+## Servlet Environment Integration

-- Servlet context is accessible to any application through the Rack environment variable *java.servlet_context* as well as the `$servlet_context` global.
+- servlet context is accessible to any application through the Rack environment variable *java.servlet_context* (as well as the `$servlet_context` global).
-- Servlet request object is available in the Rack environment via the key *java.servlet_request*.
+- the (native) servlet request and response objects could be obtained via the *java.servlet_request* and *java.servlet_response* keys
-- Servlet request attributes are passed through to the Rack environment.
+- all servlet request attributes are passed through to the Rack environment (and thus might override request headers or Rack environment variables)
-- Rack environment variables and headers can be overridden by servlet request attributes.
-- Java servlet sessions are available as a session store for Rails.
-  Session attributes with String keys and String, numeric, boolean, or java object values are automatically copied to the servlet session for you.
+- servlet sessions can be used as a (java) session store for Rails, session attributes with String keys (and String, numeric, boolean, or java object values) are automatically copied to the servlet session for you.

 ## Rails

 Several aspects of Rails are automatically set up for you.

-- The Rails controller setting `ActionController::Base.relative_url_root`
-  is set for you automatically according to the context root where your webapp is deployed.
+- `ActionController::Base.relative_url_root` is set for you automatically according to the context root where your webapp is deployed.
 - `Rails.logger` output is redirected to the application server log.
 - Page caching and asset directories are configured appropriately.